glederer/pocmap/README.md

 http://localhost:9080 should show the tool with your map. (use 9080, not 8080)

-## 2- Use Nominatim, clone it then Docker build it
+## 2- Use Nominatim, clone it, then Docker build it

 View readme here : https://github.com/mediagis/nominatim-docker